telerik/xaml-docs/controls/radchartview/populating-with-data/chartdatasource.md

 The chart's [DataPoint]({%slug radchartview-getting-started-data-point%}) models which are used to plot the data items in the control, expose a __DataItem__ property which holds a reference to view model behind the point.
 However, when sampling (ChartDataSource) is used, several data point view models (data items) are combined into a single DataPoint.
 In this case the __DataItem__ property contains an object of type __DataPointSamplingInfo__.
 This object has information about the data items that are combined and the results returned by the aggregate function.

-__DataPointSamplingInfo__ is IEnumerable and you can get the aggregated data items using its indexer
+__DataPointSamplingInfo__ is IEnumerable and you can get the aggregated data items using its indexer.

 #### __[C#] Example 6: Getting data item from the sampling result__
 {{region radchart-chartdatasource_7}}